 When your content gets seen by thousands of people, you’ve got a good chance of acquiring a lot of leads.

 Viral marketing is all about creating valuable content that your target customers crave and giving it a promotional boost until it catches other people’s attention.
 At that point, you don’t have to do anything.
-The content will promote itself – generating leads, customers and sales for your business in the process.
+The content will promote itself – boosting your social media profile, broadening your reach to your target audience, and bolstering sales for your business in the process.

 In a bid to crack the code behind content virality, Berger teamed up with Katy Milkman to conduct a research study and find out “What Makes Online Content Go Viral?”